brian-penguin/my-config-files/fedora_install.md

 and we're done.
 You can just use `podman` binary as a drop in replacement for any `docker` command

 ## Postgres
-I'm going to try working with a dockerized version of postgres not sure what this looks like yet but I think it's gonna be okay.
-- I did not end up getting that working

 Locally:
 `sudo dnf install postgresql-server postgresql-contrib pg_config` Try to run to make sure we get an error `sudo systemctl start postgres`